|

 over the other.
 Popper indirectly, and

-one assumes unconsciously, brought this narrative structure into play by shifting
+one assumes unconsciously, brought this narrative structure into play by

-dramatic encounters with tests designed to discredit them.
+their dramatic encounters with tests designed to discredit them.
 The stylized exemplary case for Popper's

-narrative became the falsification and overthrow of Newtonian physics, by means
+narrative became the falsification and overthrow of Newtonian physics, by

-accustomed to global conflict and submerged in Cold War mythology.
-It offered a simple, winners and losers
+population accustomed to global conflict and submerged in Cold War

-book could chatter about falsification.
+could chatter about falsification.

 The popularization of the putative ins and outs of